cajones93/Project1/README.md

 - and attach screenshot

 ## Bugs
-List of bugs and how did you fix them

 Images not showing in services section.
 - Was missing "assets/" from the file path.

 ## Deployment